thehaou/twfav/README.md

+## Why?
+On most websites, when you right click to save the image, it saves it under a name that you can use to find the original link (for example, deviantArt and pixiv, they both name their files reasonably).

+But Twitter just kind of goes `What?
+You want to save a picture?
+HERE, HAVE THIS GROSS FILE NAME!` 🤮 and you instantly lose hope of every knowing who originally posted it when you want to share it with your friends a year later.

+This is an attempt to fix that.

+This a browser scraper that plugs into Python to download tweet images in their largest size available, under as reasonable a name as possible, based on an account's Likes page.

 ## Features
 Base features:
 - Exports your images from your liked tweets (on browser) into a JSON file (gifs and other animated media not included).